-1 Recieve Over- flow Error The serial communications had a recieving error.
+1 Recieve Overflow Error The serial communications had a recieving error.
 This is an internal error caused by the computer.
 2 Range Error There was an invalid number of characters sent to the pulse generator.
 Check to see if the parameters are invalid for the command that was sent.
 4 Command Error A bad command was sent to the pulse generator.
-Please che the command being sent is valid, or that the pulse generator 8 Transmitt Error To many parameters sent back to the PC.
+Please check to see that the command being sent is valid, or that the pulse generator is not running.
+8 Transmitt Error To many parameters sent back to the PC.
 This is an internal error caused by the eeprom.
 16 Motor Error Motor speed profiles are set incorrectly.
 Please make sure that the base speed is less than the max speed and that the speeds are within their valid ranges.
 32 Zero Parameters Error There were no parameters sent to the pulse generator.
 A command was sent to the pulse generator that expected to see parameters after the command.